 Agroforestry was common in Switzerland over centuries and characterized the landscape in many places.
 It serves primarily for fruit production, which is nurtured this way alongside cattle-rearing, arable farming and vegetable production.
 Since the 1950s, however, the number of trees in agricultural areas has fallen dramatically.
 Due to financial strains and cultivation techniques, more and more farms shifted away from agroforestry.
 Since the 1990s, farmers have been able to apply for grants as part of the direct support scheme for agriculture, but wild fruit and timber varieties in particular, which are more labour-intensive to cultivate than standard fruit trees, are still planted very rarely.

 We have planted eleven different tree varieties, including sweet cherry, chequer tree, wild pear, sweet chestnut, common oak and wild apple.
 With these trees, we’re making long-term investments in the business.

-With the Coop climate protection programme, farmers have an incentive to plant trees on arable and pastureland again.
-Each tree is supported with CHF 75.- (minimum of 20 trees per farm).
+With the Coop climate protection programme, farmers have an incentive to establish new agroforestry concepts on arable and pastureland again.
+The work for planting new trees and their regular care is supported with CHF 75 per tree (minimum of 20 trees per farm).
 The support from Coop is cumulative with direct payments from the federation, canton or municipality, as well as any payments from non-profit groups.